lefthand67/lefthand67/README.md

-Data Science and ML newcomer.
-Looking for a job at the moment.
+ML research-engineer at the Internationl Dept of the Ural Federal University, Russia.
 <!---
 lefthand67/lefthand67 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.